LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 You are right that for a given trail of length $n$ the probability that the random rational programmer discovers the buggy component on every step is $1/n$.
 The missing piece is that we randomly sample from the set of scenarios -- and by extension the set of trails.
-So the shape of the random programmer's effort matches our sampling distribution.
+So the shape of the random programmer's effort in figure 7 matches our sampling distribution.
 That said, as you observe, the distribution of the random programmer's effort is not relevant to our results, so we will remove the characterization.

 > * page 9 line 980: Figure 5.4 -> Figure 6